algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ## Clock

-We implemented a clock system to smooth the number of instruction executed per second and making it consistent; at the start of the compiling we create a second thread apart from the execution thread, we execute a huge number of operations every second, by doing so we limit the number of operation the CPU can do.
-This clock is also used in the execution thread for the compare.
+We implemented a clock system to smooth the number of instructions executed per second and make it consistent; at the start of the compiling we create a second thread apart from the execution thread, we execute a huge number of operations every second, by doing so we limit the number of operation the CPU can do.
+This clock is also used in the execution thread for the comparison.

-pseudo code of the clock:
+pseudo-code of the clock:
 ```
 CONST TARGET_OPS_PER_SEC = 10000 // here we chose 10000 but it can be another number

 pthread_mutex_t mutex;
-int loopCounter = 0; // the number of second spent in the program
+int loopCounter = 0; // the number of seconds spent in the program
-int operationCounter = 0; // the number of operation in one loop
+int operationCounter = 0; // the number of operations in one loop

 void perform_workload()
 {